EDUCBA Logo

 What is the Prime Cost Formula?

 The term “prime cost” refers to the direct cost of production incurred during a given period of time.
-In other words, it is the aggregate of all variable costs that can be directly attributed to the manufacturing process, which primarily includes raw material cost and direct labor cost.
+In other words, the aggregate of all variable costs directly attributes to the manufacturing process, primarily raw material costs and direct labor costs.
 Prime cost is also known as ‘direct cost’, ‘flat cost’ or ‘first cost’.

-The prime cost formula is simply expressed as a summation of raw material cost and direct labor cost incurred during the given period of time.
-Mathematically, it is represented as,
+The prime cost formula simply expresses a summation of raw material cost and direct labor cost incurred during the given period of time.
+Mathematically, it represents as,

 Examples of Prime Cost Formula (With Excel Template)